 How good does a foot massage feel??
 Aaaaand how often do you actually massage your feet?
 Thought so.

-Massage helps improve circulation and loosen up tightness, so it can really help in the long term care of your feet, as well as helping them to recover after intense training sessions.
+Massage helps improve circulation and loosen up tightness, so it can really help in the long term care of your feet, as well as helping sore feet to recover after intense training sessions and reduce foot pain you may be experiencing from frunning.
 You can even combine the massage with the moisturiser you may need to help with that hard skin 😉

 I like to massage my feet in two ways – firstly with my hands, and secondly rolling the soles of my feet on a massage ball, which helps to relieve tension especially on the bottom of my feet, and reduce the chances of me suffering from plantar fasciitis (pain from inflammation on the bottom of your foot).